duinnsleibhe/ADVi3pp-User-Manual/02-LCD-Touch-Screen-Manual.md

   ![](assets/ZHeightLeveling.png)

   * Adjust the bed's four thumb nuts so a feeler gauge can move between the nozzle and the bed with just a tiny bit of friction.
 Contrary to the Manual bed leveling, you just have to adjust this location.
-  * Press the **Continue** button and the probe will move at the center of the bed and measure the Z-height.
+  * Press the **Continue** button and the probe will move to the center of the bed and measure the Z-height.
 Once it is done, the result is displayed:

   ![](assets/SensorSettings.png)